ngomichael/autocomplete/README.md

+# What is this project?
+- This is an autocomplete that allows you to search for basketball players!

+# Goal(s) of this project?
+- For this project I really wanted to play around with animations and see what I could come up with.
+I also wanted to learn how to use styled components and incorporate accessibility and cross-compatibility.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>